 Lately there has been a wave of tremendously courageous women (and men) who have raised their voices against sexual harassment and assault as part of the #metoo movement.
 Something that was once hidden behind a veil of silence is now out in the open, and the careers of perpetrators like Harvey Weinstein and Kevin Spacey are quickly disintegrating.
 There’s so much power when one voice becomes a chorus of voices, and I applaud each and every one of those people who have used their voices.

 Attention has been brought to the issue of bullying by such tragic stories as that of Amanda Todd, the young woman who took her life after experiencing torturous bullying.
-Bullying doesn’t only affect youth, though, and workplace bullying can have equally devastating consequences.
+Bullying doesn’t only affect youth, though, and experiencing workplace bullying can have equally devastating consequences.
 That’s where my #metoo story comes in.

 More than a year has passed since the workplace bullying that I experienced, but it hasn’t gotten any less painful.
 I saw on Twitter that it’s #BullyingAwarenessWeek, and felt compelled to add my voice to the mix.
 Yet as I contemplated what I might say, my stomach began to churn, and all of a sudden those events from over a year ago felt like only yesterday.
 To be honest, it took a glass of wine to get started on this post, but here we are.

 My experience of workplace bullying